CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                      Note: You must specify either the -s or -S option, but not both.
                      Note: The specified directory should contain only a collection of sample directories, nothing else.
-                     Note: Additional files will be written to each of the sample directories during the execution of the SNP Pipeline
+                     Note: Unless you request mirrored inputs, see the -m option, additional files will be written to each of the sample directories during the execution of the SNP Pipeline

     -S FILE        : Relative or absolute path to a file listing all of the sample directories.
                      The -S option should be used when the samples are not under a common parent